wgoode3/c-sharp-lectures/day-4-RPG-Hackathon.md

     And abstract is necessary
     to win this race

-    You will have six hours to make your code bad-, load it up to git up and present it to the class!
+    You will have four hours to make your code bad-, load it up to github and present it to the class!

     So turn your computers on
     Its a C# Hack-a-thon
-    Form your team--thons
+    Form your team-a-thons
     and have a C#, C#, C#, C# Hack-a-thon

 ```